Batwa

 - Economic Context And Occupations

-- Traditionally reliant on hunting and gathering, many Batwa now engage in subsistence farming, artisanal crafts, and casual labor due to displacement from their ancestral lands.
+- Traditionally, hunting and gathering were primary occupations, but many Batwa now engage in agriculture or casual labor due to land loss.

 - Housing And Living Arrangements